7 Best OTC Hearing Aids of 2026

 Buyer's Guide

-Choosing an OTC hearing aid in 2026 means navigating a significantly more mature market than existed when the FDA first established the category in 2022.
-The range now spans from sub-$300 digital amplifiers to clinic-quality RIC devices with bundled audiology services.
+Choosing an OTC hearing aid in 2026 means navigating a market that has both matured and consolidated since the FDA established the category in 2022.
+Several major-brand listings have come and gone as manufacturers rationalized their lineups, so availability now matters as much as specifications.
+The surviving range still spans from sub-$300 digital amplifiers to clinic-quality devices with bundled audiology services.
 Matching the right device to your specific hearing loss profile and daily lifestyle is more important than selecting the most expensive option.

 Degree and Pattern of Hearing Loss